Discover Mammoth Cave National Park: Your Must-Have Guide

 Getting to Mammoth Cave

-At roughly 53,000 acres, Mammoth Cave National Park is a very large national parkland to explore.
+At roughly 53,000 acres, Mammoth Cave National Park is a very large national park to explore.
 However, even though it is large, it is rather easy to navigate if you are prepared.
 The park is divided by the Green River, which flows from east to west through the middle of the park.
 While the south side of the park is where you will find the cave tours and most visitor services, the north side is great for backcountry camping, hiking, horseback riding, and mountain biking.

 If you are just starting to plan your trip to Mammoth Cave National Park, you are in luck.
 I provide you with some guidance on where the park is located, which cities and other attractions are nearby, and how to get there below.